 Please refer to the Referral Test Directory A-Z for further information relating to the referral laboratory and sample requirements.
+Refer to https://saolta.ie/wards/pathology-laboratory-department-0

-5.9 SPECIMEN RETENTION
+5.9 Specimen Retention

 Additional examinations may be requested during specimen storage time by telephoning the Department.